dtam43/pick_pro/README.md

 These features can all be accessed simultaneously, meaning you can overlay the metronome over your songs or reference chords as the song is playing.

 ## App Screenshots
-*As the app is still in development, the designs of these pages are subject to change.*

 > Metronome